U.S. stops short of branding Vietnam, Switzerland, Taiwan currency manipulators - Up News Info

 “Treasury is working tirelessly to address efforts by foreign economies to artificially manipulate their currency values that put American workers at an unfair disadvantage,” Yellen said in a statement.

-The enhanced engagement includes formal talks to urge Vietnam, Switzerland and Taiwan to develop plans with specific actions to address underlying causes of currency undervaluation and external imbalances, Treasury said in a statement.
+The enhanced engagement includes formal talks to urge Vietnam, Switzerland and Taiwan to develop plans with specific actions to address underlying causes of currency undervaluation and external imbalances, the Treasury said.

-The talks also will help Treasury determine the reasons for the three trading partners to make substantial currency market interventions.
+The talks will also help the Treasury determine the reasons for the three trading partners to make substantial currency market interventions.

 MEXICO, IRELAND MONITORED